onyx-and-iris/voicemeeter-api-powershell/README.md

 - `$vmr.PDirty`: Returns true if a parameter has been updated.
 - `$vmr.MDirty`: Returns true if a macrobutton has been updated.

+### Errors

+- `VMRemoteError`: Base custom error class.
+- `LoginError`: Raised when a login error occurs.
+- `CAPIError`: Raised when a C-API function returns an error code.
+  - The following class properties are available:
+    - `function`: The name of the C-API function that returned the error code.
+    - `code`: The error code.

 ### Run tests

 Run tests using .\tests\pre-commit.ps1 which accepts the following parameters: